|

 We usually try to get crisp new bills from the bank.
 My mother has always been successful with this but my bank tends to hate me and usually doesn't carry new bills.
 Last year, I decided that I would be meager and save a couple of bucks and recycle the red envelopes, so I saved all I got last year.
 I'm am sure the idea of giving used money holder is a sign of bad luck.
 I hope the recipients enjoy the cash though.

-January 30th, 2008 at 11:15 am
+January 30th, 2008 at 07:15 pm

-In reading about Koppur's 4 cents entry, I remembered an how I made money from returning a xmas gift I had bought.
+Koppur's 4 cents entry, I remembered an how I made money from returning a xmas gift I had bought.

-I needed a calendar as a gift and purchased one for $14.00 at B&N. A week later, there were some extra calendars around the office, so I decided to take one of those and return the calendar that I had purchased.
+B&N. A week later, there were some extra calendars around the office, so I decided to take one of those and return the calendar that I had purchased.
 I returned it at a different store but got back $14.08.
 I told the cashier that the original receipt states $14.00, but her registered calculated that I was to be refunded $14.08.
 I just took it and pondered on the drive home.
 A few days later I realized that why I go more on the return.
 I had made the purchase in OC County which has a lower sales tax than LA County which was where I returned it.
 All I know know that B&N now has a loss on return due to sales tax for $0.08 while I pocketed the change.

-January 10th, 2008 at 12:20 pm
+January 10th, 2008 at 08:20 pm

 So yesterday I found myself rummaging through the company recycling bin looking for caps from coke products for mycokereward points.
 The company just recently switch vendors for the vending machines who use bottles rather than cans.
 I just find the caps, write the codes down and return the bottle.
 I have to be careful because I don't want someone thinking I am stealing from the company recycling bin that is cashed in for employee functions.
 I could send out a mass email asking people for their coke caps, but I know once I do that, that one person in the office that has to be better at something than everyone else will have to start collecting and that person is just a lot better at begging than me.